urbanjost/index/docs/faq/short-circuit.md

     IF ( INDX .GT.0 .AND.
 ARRAY(INDX) .EQ. 'xxx' ) THEN ...

-If II can be out of range for array A this could cause such problems as getting a run-time out-of-bounds error (for just one example) ...
+If INDX can be out of range for array ARRAY this could cause such problems as getting a run-time out-of-bounds error.
+This is true not just in IF statements but anywhere a compound Boolean expression is used ...

     MERGE (A(ii), 0, ii .GE.
 1)